Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

-Most lettuce are ready to begin harvesting in 50 days with cut and come again or leaf lettuce varieties often ready far sooner than this.
+Most lettuce is ready to begin harvesting in 50 days, with cut-and-come-again or leaf lettuce varieties often ready far sooner than this.
 Succession sowing is essential.

-In this article, we will show you how to grow lettuce at home.
+In this article, we’ll show you how to grow lettuce in your garden.

 Choosing Which Variety To Grow